$SU$-linear operations in complex cobordism and the $c_1$-spherical bordism theory: -spherical bordism , projections and multiplications

 The operation $\varDelta$ has a right inverse (see \cite[Lemma 4.3]{c-l-p19} and Example~\ref{CFproj} below), so it is surjective.
 Therefore, the long exact sequence above splits:

 Proposition \ref{kerDelta} implies that there are similar short exact sequences for $W_*$:

-This short exact sequence together with the fact that $H_*(W)$ is torsion-free and Proposition~\ref{monic} implies that the composite $W \to \MU \xrightarrow{\varDelta} \Sigma^4 \MU$ is homotopic to zero.
+This short exact sequence together with the fact that $H_*(W)$ is torsion-free and Lemma~\ref{monic} implies that the composite $W \to \MU \xrightarrow{\varDelta} \Sigma^4 \MU$ is homotopic to zero.
 Hence, there is a morphism $W \to F$ making the following diagram commutative

 It follows that the map $W\to F$ induces an isomorphism of homotopy groups, and therefore it is an equivalence of the spectra. \end{proof}

 \begin{proposition} For any space (or spectrum) $X$, the forgetful map $W_*(X) \to \MU_*(X)$ is injective and its image coincides with $\ker \varDelta$.
 The same holds for $W^*(X)$. \end{proposition}